Webinar

 Key takeaways

-• Equity investors appear to be most focused on factors such as the economy and corporate earnings, though Fed interest rate policy is also a consideration.
+• Equity investors appear to be most focused on factors such as the economy and corporate earnings, with interest rates having less influence on the broader market.

-Fed interest rate moves tend to be a signal to bond investors, and beginning in 2022, yields on bonds across the board rose as the Fed raised the fed funds target rate from near 0% to a peak of 5.50%.
+Fed interest rate moves are often seen as a signal to bond investors, and beginning in 2022, yields on bonds across the board rose as the Fed raised the fed funds target rate from near 0% to a peak of 5.50%.
 In October 2023, 10-year Treasury yields topped out near 5%.
-In mid-September 2024, the 10-year Treasury yield dropped to 3.63%, but subsequently moved back above 4%.1
+From late April to mid-September 2024, the 10-year Treasury yield trended lower, dropping to 3.63%.
+But once the Fed began cutting short-term interest rates, the 10-year Treasury yield moved nearly 1% higher than its September 2024 low.1

 “In 2023, as interest rates appeared to be approaching peak levels for this cycle, markets shifted.”
 As a result, after underperforming small-cap stocks in 2022, large-cap growth stocks far outpaced small stocks in 2023 and in 2024’s first half.
 In mid-2024, as interest rates fell, smaller stocks started to outperform large-cap growth stocks.2 This chart compares performance of large-cap growth stocks (S&P 500 Growth) and small-cap stocks (Russell 2000 Index).

-Although interest rates moderated in recent months, they remain an important consideration for equity investors.
+Interest rates remain an important consideration for equity investors.
 “The Fed isn’t headed back to the pre-2022 ‘zero interest rate’ environment,” says Haworth.
 “Inflation may be settling in at a higher level, in the 2.5% to 3.0% range.
-If that’s the case, the Fed is likely to settle its current fed funds rate cuts somewhere close to 3.0%.”
-Haworth believes equities remain well positioned given present interest rate trends.
+If that’s the case, the Fed is likely to set its current fed funds rate cuts somewhere close to 3.0%.”
+Given present interest rate trends, Haworth believes equities in general remain well positioned, driven primarily by strong economic fundamentals and solid corporate earnings growth.

 As you assess your own circumstances, be prepared for potential stock price fluctuations in the near term.
-Stocks should continue to represent a key component of any diversified portfolio for long-term investors.
+Stocks should continue to represent a key component of any long-term investor’s diversified portfolio.
 “In part, this is due to the fact that equity returns can help investors keep pace with inflation,” says Haworth.

 Talk with your wealth professional about your comfort level with your portfolio’s current mix of investments and discuss whether any changes are appropriate in response to an evolving capital market environment consistent with your goals, risk appetite and time horizon.